ryzheboka/taskana-doc/new-doc-structure/first-example/docs/user-guide/core-concepts/security-permissions.md

 ## Security Overview

-Taskana is based on JAAS.
-Its security features start from the REST service.

-Due to authentication requirements an additional wrapper is necessary to run the REST service.

-Its main purpose (besides starting the REST service as e.g. a web-container) is to implement server-side security.
-Worst case: The client side authorization does not work.
-The unauthorized user will only see the UI without any data.
+Kadai Java library uses JAAS subjects for its authentication.
+Its security features can be used based on the REST service.
+The authentification cannot be run without the REST service.
+Client side authorization is required to view Tasks and Workbaskets or to make any changes.
+If the client side authorization does not work, the unauthorized user will not be able to use Kadai properly.

-We provide an example (taskana-rest-spring-example) which is using basicauth.
+We provide an example (taskana-rest-spring-example) which is using ldap.
+You can build a simpler step-by-step example in our [Getting Started](../getting-started/spring-boot-example.md) as well.

-Taskana relies on its client to set up a JAAS context whose Subject is used to retrieve the UserPrincipal and 0-n GroupPrincipals.
-The Ids of these principals form the list of 'accessIds' that are used to grant/deny access to workbaskets.
-The accessIds are retrieved at runtime by class CurrentUserContext of module taskana-core.

-In a production environment, it is the responsibility of taskana's client to establish the correct JAAS context.

-In the rest-spring-example, the JAAS context is established with the help of Spring in classes WebSecurityConfig / SampleLoginModule / SampleRoleGranter of project taskana-rest-spring-base

-In taskana-rest-spring-example-wildfly, class ElytronToJaasFilter is used to set up a JAAS subject from Elytron security.
+Kadai Java library needs its client to provide a mapping to the Jaas Subject used for users and groups.
+The client should create a JAAS context for the Java library.
+The ids of users and groups, e. g. "user-1-1" or "admin", are then used for the internal logic in the Java library.
+Our REST Service already provides ldap support.
+When using REST Service with ldap, you need to provide ??? your ldap congiguration ???

 ## Security Roles in TASKANA

-Taskana distinguishes between five different roles:

-    USER
+Users can have one of the six different roles:

+- **USER**
     The USER role grants access to Taskana.
 USER is everybody who gets assigned to and completes tasks.
-    TASK_ADMIN
+- **TASK_ADMIN**
     The TASK_ADMIN role includes all permissions on tasks with the exception of deleting a task/tasks.
 It can also READ all workbaskets in case to create/transfer tasks in/to them.
-    BUSINESS_ADMINISTRATOR
+- **BUSINESS_ADMINISTRATOR**
     The BUSINESS_ADMINISTRATOR role allows to change the business configuration (workbaskets, classifications, ...)
-    ADMINISTRATOR
+- **ADMINISTRATOR**
     The ADMINISTRATOR role includes all permissions on the system.
-    MONITOR
+- **MONITOR**
     The MONITOR role grants access to all monitoring operations and to the monitoring UI.

-Since Taskana is based on JAAS, it provides a basic role mapping for Principals to roles.
-This is configured in the TaskanaEngineConfiguration.
-You can assign a list of Principal names to each role.
-Taskana will check if one of the user principals is contained in the required role.
+- **TASK_ROUTER**
+    The TASK_ROUTER role implies acess to creating Tasks in all Workbaskets without having READ permissions for them.
+This role is used for automateted scripts, not for persons.

+ You can assigns roles to users or groups in the ```taskana.properties```file.
+Read more about ldap configuration [here](../configuration/taskana-properties/ldap-configuration.md)

 ## Access to Workbaskets

-Authorization is bound to Workbaskets via WorkbasketAccessList, a DB table that contains so-called workbasketAccessItems.
-Each workbasketAccessItem contains permissions for a specific workbasket, a specific access id and the actions 'READ', 'OPEN', 'APPEND', 'TRANSFER', 'DISTRIBUTE' and CUSTOM_1 through CUSTOM_12.
+Kadai Java library uses WorkbasketAccessItems for authorization.
+WorkbasketAccessItems are stored in the WorkbasketAccessList database table.
+Each WorkbaketAccessItems contains values for each of the following permissions: *READ, OPEN, APPEND, TRANSFER, DISTRIBUTE and CUSTOM_1 through CUSTOM_12*.
+A WorkbasketAccessItem belong to a specific Workbasket-User or Workbasket-Group pair.
+The user or group are specified by their accessId (for example "user-1-1").
+The different permissions have following meaning:

 | Permission            | Meaning                                                                                                                                                                                                                                                               |
 |-----------------------|-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|